 - Bench brush (to keep work surface free of glass shards, not pictured)

-I use the paper template to cut 1/4″ plywood as a backer to fit the corner and act as a base for the mosaic.
+I use the paper template to cut 1/4″ plywood as a base for the mosaic.

 Take your artwork to a large format printer and have them print off at least two copies.

 Use a special pair of stained glass pattern shears to cut out the pieces from one of copies.
 The shears will remove a small sliver of paper between each piece leaving you with enough of a gap to add grout if you wish.
-I used a shear that’s 20% thinner than most others that are typically used because I wanted a smaller gap and the option of not having to grout the piece once it was done.
+I used a shear that’s 20% thinner than most others that are typically used because I wanted a smaller gap and the option of not having to grout the piece.

 Step 5: Cut Your Stained Glass Decor Pieces

 Use a glass cutter to score the glass and cut each piece.
 When you score the glass, there’s no need to apply excessive pressure.
 A steady firm score is all you need and you should hear a gentle ‘hiss’ as the cutter passes over the glass.
-I used a pistol grip cutter; it gives me more control and is much more comfortable to use than a regular straight cutter.
-In the second picture, you’ll see an example of both styles of glass cutters.
-They both have oil reservoirs which automatically dispense lubricant to the glass surface; a real convenience on large pieces like this mosaic.
+I use a pistol grip cutter; it gives me more control and is much more comfortable to use than a regular straight cutter.

 I also wear rubber coated gloves on occasion to prevent glass cuts.
 The specialize gloves shown for stained glass work are a tight fit and are still flexible so allow a good range of dexterity (unlike other gloves).